JYRuan1231/NCTU_Visual_Recognition_HW1/README.md

 The project provides an accurate classification model of the car brands for the contest on [Kaggle](https://www.kaggle.com/c/cs-t0828-2020-hw1/).

 ## Usage
 We training and testing with Python 3.6, pytorch 1.4.
-Need [timm](https://github.com/rwightman/pytorch-image-models), [AutoAugment](https://github.com/DeepVoltaire/AutoAugment).
+Need to use and reference [timm](https://github.com/rwightman/pytorch-image-models), [AutoAugment](https://github.com/DeepVoltaire/AutoAugment).

 ### Traning and Testing model
-we choose a model to train.
+First choose one of the following models:
 * resnet50
 * densenet201
 * inception_resnet_v2